Dollar gains against euro on Fed rates view, slips against yen

 Expectations for strong U.S. retail sales data on Thursday, in a week of scarce economic data, bolstered views of a Fed rate hike earlier than previously anticipated, traders said.
 Traders currently expect the Fed to hike rates in the second half of 2015, based on U.S. short-term interest rate futures.

-Upbeat Commerce Department data on Tuesday showing U.S. wholesale inventories rose 1.1 percent in April, beating economists' expectations for a 0.5 percent gain, supported that view.
+Comments from St. Louis Federal Reserve Bank President James Bullard on Monday also signalled the potential for the U.S. central bank to raise rates sooner.
+Bullard said encouraging U.S. economic data could prompt him to move forward his view on when rates should be raised.

 Traders have said signs of a rate hike are positive for the dollar, since higher U.S. bond yields encourage capital flows into Treasuries.
-The benchmark 10-year Treasury note was last down 6/32 in price to yield 2.638 percent.
-Yields hit a one-month high of 2.651 percent.
+The benchmark 10-year Treasury note was last down 10/32 in price to yield 2.647 percent.

-The U.S. dollar index .DXY, which measures the greenback against a basket of six major currencies, was last up 0.18 percent at 80.799, pulling further away from a near two-week trough of 80.240 touched last Friday.
-The dollar was up 0.23 percent against the Swiss franc to trade at 0.8991 franc.
+The U.S. dollar index, which measures the greenback against a basket of six major currencies, was last up 0.17 percent at 80.795, pulling further away from a near two-week trough of 80.240 touched last Friday.
+The dollar was up 0.28 percent against the Swiss franc to trade at 0.8996 franc.

 (Reporting by Sam Forgione; Additional reporting by Patrick Graham in London; Editing by James Dalgleish)